Working as a Teacher in Australia

 The AITSL standards and tools impacts:

-Example: Either a 4-year Bachelor of Education or a 3-year Bachelor’s Degree in any discipline, plus a relevant qualification (Graduate Diploma or Master of Teaching) for the specific teacher occupation, of at least one year of full time university level study.
+Either a 4-year Bachelor of Education or a 3-year Bachelor’s Degree in any discipline and the equivalent of a qualification relevant (Grad Diploma or Master of Teaching) to the specific teacher occupation of at least one year full-time study at the university level.

 Above Standard English Requirements